Title

 Abstract

-We investigate the effects of government-directed capital allocation.
-We find that the results of capital direction crucially depend on the availability of human capital in the targeted area.
-When human capital in the area is high, additional credit is absorbed in small businesses and future welfare outlays are reduced.
-In contrast, if human capital is relatively low, then capital flows to mortgages and results in (housing price) inflation: areas with one standard deviation lower human capital receive 2.3% more mortgages and experience 6% higher housing price inflation.
-Our results point towards the potential pitfalls of sidestepping market-driven credit allocation.
+We show that when governments direct banks to lend based on income, the outcomes differ by how closely capital matches the availability of skilled labor in the target population.
+We document that when skilled labor in the target area is high, additional credit is absorbed in small businesses and future welfare outlays are reduced.
+In contrast, if skilled labor is relatively low, then capital flows to mortgages and results in housing price growth.
+Our results point towards the importance of developing skilled labor, alongside credit-provision, for overall development of under-privileged communities.

 Document Type